remy22/link-exchange-true-automatic-link-exchange-trafficfeed/readme.txt

 How to use this plugin?

-Within your wordpress admin panel, please Click on Appearance => Widgets then
+1.Within your wordpress admin panel, please Click on Appearance => Widgets then you will fine Trafficfeed Widget just drag and drop in your sidebar panel thats it!!
-on the right hand side select where you would like to place TrafficFeed link in,
+2.Within your wordpress admin panel, please Click on Appearance => Widgets then  on the right hand side select where you would like to place TrafficFeed link in,
 then drag "TEXT" widget where you would like to use TrafficFeed.

 Use shortcode for display link exchanges.